mahpat16/rtd-api-doc/docs/source/timeseries.rst

 Retraining jobs
 +++++++++++++++

-All your retraining jobs are listed under the **Retrain** menu item in the UI.
+All your retraining jobs are listed under the **Retrain** menu item in the UI as shown below.

 .. image:: retraintab.png